MarcosMeli/FileHelpers/README.md

  * Edit here on GitHub and create a pull request
  * Check out the branch with:

- git clone -b gh-pages --single-branch https://github.com/MarcosMeli/FileHelpers.git
+ git clone -b gh-pages --single-branch https://github.com/MarcosMeli/FileHelpers.git FileHelpersHome

+Now all the site is on FileHelpersHome folder

 We are using jekyll as a page generator: http://jekyllrb.com/

+To test the pages run: jekyll serve inside the folder and go to: http://localhost:4000/FileHelpers/

 To work with Jekyll on windows here are some tips: